Over the centuries the Bible has been translated and retranslated, a process which has sometimes generated varying interpretations of its content.

 Other Biblical subjects in which African figures regularly appeared include Esther and Ahasuerus, The Idolatry of Solomon, The Toilet of Bathsheba, Ecce Homo, The Fiding of Moses, The Last Judgement and Solomon receiving the Queen of Sheba.

-Not in the bible are figures as
+Not in the bible are figures as for instance

 All photos on this site are not intended for any commercial purpose.
 I have tried to trace all the rules and rights of all images.
 As far as I know, these images can be used in this way.
 If you ar a copyright holder and would like a piece of your work removed or the creditline changed then please do not hesitate to contact me.